Artur Ioniță: Club career

 Artur Ioniță made his professional debut at the Moldovan Divizia Națională club Zimbru Chișinău in 2007.
-In the 2008–09 season he played for FC Iskra-Stal Rîbniţa.
+In the 2008–09 season, he played for FC Iskra-Stal Rîbniţa.

-From 2009 to 2014 he played for the Swiss team FC Aarau, with which he transferred from the Swiss Challenge League to the Swiss Super League.
+From 2009 to 2014, he played for the Swiss club FC Aarau, with whom he moved from the Swiss Challenge League to the Swiss Super League.

 Ioniță was then transferred to Italian Serie A club Hellas Verona in July 2014 on a free transfer.
 He made his début against Atalanta, as a substitute for Mounir Obbadi.
 At Hellas Verona, Ioniță became teammates with one of his idols Rafael Márquez.

-Ioniță scored his first goal for Hellas during his second appearance for the club, as a substitute in the second half of the match and securing a goal against Torino F.C. on the 65th minute giving his team a 1–0 win.
+Ioniță scored his first goal for Hellas during his second appearance for the club, as a substitute in the second half of the match and secured a goal against Torino in the 65th minute, giving his team a 1–0 win.
 This made him the first Moldovan footballer to score a goal in Serie A.

 He scored his second goal for Hellas Verona in a game against Genoa, playing the full 90 minutes of the game; also providing an assist for Panagiotis Tachtsidis on the 52nd minute.

 After an impressive 2015–16 season in Serie A in which he scored 4 goals and provided 2 assists in 31 matches, Ioniță was targeted by Juventus, Napoli and Swansea.

-In July 2016, Ioniță transferred to newly promoted Serie A club, Cagliari.
+In July 2016, Ioniță transferred to newly promoted Serie A club Cagliari.

 On 20 August 2020, Ioniță signed a contract with Benevento ahead of their return to Serie A.

 On 11 August 2022, Ioniță moved to Pisa on a two-year contract.
 On 31 January 2023, he was loaned to Modena.
+On 1 September 2023, Ioniță joined Lecco on loan with an option to buy.
+After being a free agent for two months, he signed a new contract with Lecco on 30 September 2024.

+On 30 January 2025, Ioniță signed a one-and-a-half-year contract with Triestina in Serie C.